-Living in Norwich provides residents with all the amenities you would expect from a city.
+Calling Norwich home ensures residents have access to all the amenities you would expect from a city.

-The area also boasts some top-notch schools and universities as well as a host of arts and culture spots.
+The area also houses some top-notch schools and universities as well as a range of arts and culture spots.

 Being in Norfolk, residents also have great access to the beautiful rural locations that border the city.

 With so much in its favour, it is no surprise that Norwich continues to be recognised as one of the best places to live in the UK!

 The city has been named as one of the best places to live in the UK The Sunday Times.

 The appeal of living in Norwich is evident, in this article we will take a more in-depth look at what makes Norwich great.

 So, if you are thinking of relocating to Norwich, enjoy our comprehensive guide to life in Norfolk.

 Once the second-largest city in England, there is a rich history in this cathedral city.